It is important to note that the timelines provided below may be subject to change, and any updates will be posted to this webpage when available.

 About

-One of the most important extracurricular activities in law school is membership on a law journal.
-There are a plethora of compelling reasons to join the staff of a law journal.
-Membership can benefit your legal career, as it will not only be academically enriching, but also will impress future employers.
-Journal membership offers students the opportunity to enhance skills development, broaden professional networks, and produce an article for publication.
+One of law school's most critical extracurricular activities is membership in a law journal.
+There are many compelling reasons to join the staff of a law journal.
+Membership can benefit your legal career, as it will be academically enriching and impress future employers.
+Journal membership allows students to enhance skills development, broaden professional networks, and produce an article for publication.

-Rising second year students (full-time) and rising third year students (part-time) (2L/3L students) at Seattle University School of Law have the opportunity to apply for membership to four academically-accredited student-run journals:
+Rising second-year students at Seattle University School of Law have the opportunity to apply for membership to four academically-accredited student-run journals:

-Each journal is designed to improve the writing skills and research techniques of members, while simultaneously providing an environment to instill self-discipline and analytical proficiency through the hard work required to publish quality legal scholarship.
-Further, each journal provides its members with the opportunity to develop their technical editing and writing abilities through focused workshops and other means designed to assist each member in crafting an article of publishable quality to be published alongside the work of established authors.
+Each journal is designed to improve members' writing skills and research techniques while simultaneously providing an environment to instill self-discipline and analytical proficiency through the hard work required to publish quality legal scholarship.
+Further, each journal allows its members to develop their technical editing and writing abilities through focused workshops and other means designed to assist each member in crafting an article of publishable quality to be published alongside the work of established authors.

-The journals strive to publish articles by an array of legal professionals, including professors, judges, and practitioners.
-All article submissions are subjected to a thorough editorial process, which is designed to strengthen substance and tone.
+The journals strive to publish articles by various legal professionals, including professors, judges, and practitioners.
+All article submissions are subjected to a thorough editorial process designed to strengthen substance and tone.

-For more information about the student-run academic journals at Seattle University School of Law, contact SULawJournals@gmail.com and add us on TWEN.
+For more information about the student-run academic journals at Seattle University School of Law, contact SULawJournals@gmail.com.
 For more information about a specific journal at Seattle University School of Law, follow the links above to that journal’s webpage.

 Membership

-Membership is competitive and limited to rising second year students (full-time) and rising third year students (part-time) who are selected based on an annual Write-On Competition.
-The journals strongly encourage all students to participate in the Write-On Competition, which is available to 2L/3L students at the end of spring semester.
-Students applying to transfer to Seattle University School of Law are also highly encouraged to apply.
+Membership is competitive and limited to rising second-year students selected based on an annual Write-On Competition.
+The journals strongly encourage all students to participate in the Write-On Competition, available at the end of the spring semester.

-The Write-On Competition generally commences in May.
-Offers are generally extended over the course of several days in June.
-Each journal has a specified process in which it extends offers to students from the applicant pool.
+The Write-On Competition generally commences in April or May.
+Offers are generally extended a few weeks later.
+Each journal has a specified process for extending offers to students from the applicant pool.
 Orientation for new editors will generally begin in August.

-Journal membership for 2L/3L students consists of a two-year commitment, which includes the option to receive academic credit.
-In the first year, student editors take a substantive role in the editing process while also creating an article of publishable quality.
-In the second year, student editors take leadership roles.
+Journal membership for students consists of a two-year commitment, which includes the option to receive academic credit.
+In the first year, student editors take a substantive role in the editing process while creating an article of publishable quality.
+In the second year, student editors may take leadership roles.

-Rising second year students (full-time) and rising third year students (part-time) (2L/3L students) may apply for membership on any or all of the four journals within the Write-On Competition.
+Rising second-year students may apply for membership in all four journals within the Write-On Competition.
 This competition includes one application for all four journals.
-Several journal information sessions with leadership from each journal will be available to students likely in April of each year.
-Attending one of these information sessions is mandatory for students interested in applying (exception for transfer students).
+Students will also have the opportunity to attend several journal information sessions with leadership from each journal.

 ** If you have questions or concerns, please contact SULawJournals@gmail.com **